MousieDev/COGE/README.md

 	Contribution from other people
 	You guys can finally see the engine's progress

- ### Written in Pure C89:
+ ### Written in C99:
 	No complicated stuff, quite basic and should be very easy to port, might even work in C++...
+Ended up switching to C99 because of certain complications.

  ### Logging Library:
 	Prints messages, warnings, and errors easily but does give off some warnings and it uses ANSI colors and makes the output colored